 Not only is it cheaper, but it can also be quite relaxing to travel in a single car.
 You can even carpool with your friends to have an enjoyable journey back home.

 But once you get in, you can sit and relax as you reach your next destination.
-Overall, it is quite an impeccable service and is always on time at the station.
+Overall, it is pretty an impeccable service, and is always on time at the station.
 Of course, Go Raleigh is not the only bus service that you can get.
 You can also get the downtown R-line, GoCary, and Wolf line bus systems.

 Raleigh has a wealth of options to help you get around.
 But if you are looking for a more environmentally friendly way of getting around town, then the Citrix Cycle might just be for you.
 Citrix Cycle is the city’s very own local bike-sharing system that allows people to ride along to their favorite places.

 There are a total of 300 bikes that you can find throughout 30 stations, each with different options depending on your use.
 You can take it out for a single trip for $2.
 Or you can get the day pass for $6, which is significantly cheaper than most of your alternatives.
 They also offer monthly memberships along with a yearly membership if you will be using it often.

 But if you have a bike at home, then you can ride that through the intended course as well.
 You can even check online for the most scenic routes from a community of bike riders in the city.

 Raleigh City has very mild weather but experiences all four major seasons throughout the year.
 The four seasons are distinct and noticeable but are not too harsh to cause discomfort.
 It is not difficult to find people mentioning Raleigh when talking about cities with the best weather.